Gobot1234/steam.py/docs/api.rst

     Called when the client receives a trade offer.

-    :param trade: The trade offer that was recieved.
+    :param trade: The trade offer that was received.
     :type trade: :class:`~steam.TradeOffer`

 .. function:: on_trade_send(trade)